GEOS-DEV/GEOS/src/coreComponents/schema/docs/CO2BrinePhillipsFluid.rst

 phaseNames           groupNameRef_array {}       List of fluid phases
 phasePVTParaFiles    path_array         required Names of the files defining the parameters of the viscosity and density models
 solubilityTableNames string_array       {}       Names of solubility tables for each phase
+writeCSV             integer            1        Write PVT tables into a CSV file
 ==================== ================== ======== ============================================================================================================